alviser/warden/README.md

 ### dependencies

-Warden needs some libssl and its development headers installed, it has been tested with ubuntu package version 1.0.2g, but it would probably work on earlier versions too.
+Warden needs apache2 developer tools, libssl and its development headers installed, it has been tested with ubuntu package version 1.0.2g, but it would probably work on earlier versions too.

 ### compiling